laudv/bitboost/README.md

 represent discretized gradients and bitsets to represent the data vectors and the instance lists, with the goal of improving learning speed.

-BitBoost is able to beat the other boosting systems when a significant number of input features are categorical and have only few possible values (i.e., low cardinality).
+BitBoost outperforms the other boosting systems when a significant number of input features are categorical and have only few possible values (i.e., low cardinality).
 Here's are some numbers:

 Time (seconds):